jeffmrich/amazon-rekognition-video-analyzer/README.md

 5. Make sure you choose a region where all of the above services are available.
 Regions us-east-1 (N. Virginia), us-west-2 (Oregon), and eu-west-1 (Ireland) fulfill this criterion.
 Visit [this page](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) to learn more about service availability in AWS regions.

-6. Use Pip to install [Open CV](https://github.com/opencv/opencv) 3 python dependencies and then compile, build, and install Open CV 3 (required by Video Cap clients).
-You can follow [this guide](http://www.pyimagesearch.com/2016/11/28/macos-install-opencv-3-and-python-2-7/) to get Open CV 3 up and running on OS X Sierra with Python 2.7.
-There's [another guide](http://www.pyimagesearch.com/2016/12/05/macos-install-opencv-3-and-python-3-5/) for Open CV 3 and Python 3.5 on OS X Sierra.
+6. Use Pip to install [opencv-python](https://github.com/opencv/opencv) 3 python dependencies and then compile, build, and install Open CV 3 (required by Video Cap clients).
+If you want, or need, to compile yourself, you can follow [this guide](http://www.pyimagesearch.com/2016/12/05/macos-install-opencv-3-and-python-3-5/) for Open CV 3 and Python 3.5 on OS X Sierra.
 Other guides exist as well for Windows and Raspberry Pi.

-6. Use Pip to install [Boto3](http://boto3.readthedocs.io/en/latest/).
+7. Use Pip to install [boto3](http://boto3.readthedocs.io/en/latest/).
 Boto is the Amazon Web Services (AWS) SDK for Python, which allows Python developers to write software that makes use of Amazon services like S3 and EC2.
 Boto provides an easy to use, object-oriented API as well as low-level direct access to AWS services.

-7. Use Pip to install [Pynt](https://github.com/rags/pynt).
+8. Use Pip to install [pynt](https://github.com/rags/pynt).
 Pynt enables you to write project build scripts in Python.

-8. Clone this GitHub repository.
+9. Clone this GitHub repository.
 Choose a directory path for your project that does not contain spaces (I'll refer to the full path to this directory as _\<path-to-project-dir\>_).

-9. Use Pip to install [pytz](http://pytz.sourceforge.net/).
+10. Use Pip to install [pytz](http://pytz.sourceforge.net/).
 Pytz is needed for timezone calculations.
 Use the following commands:
 ```bash
 (.venv) $ pip install pytz # Install pytz in your virtual python env
 (.venv) $ pip install pytz -t <path-to-project-dir>/lambda/imageprocessor/ # Install pytz to be packaged and deployed with the Image Processor lambda function